Tanzania

 Trade Partners

-China, UAE, and India are the most important trading partners for Tanzania, which is mainly driven by their importance as sources of imports.
-The most important export markets for Tanzanian products are UAE and India.
+China, UAE, and India are the most important trading partners for Tanzania, accounting for a share of about 44%.
+The most important export markets for Tanzanian products are India and UAE.

 Economic Structure